SciTools/iris/docs/iris/src/userguide/iris_cubes.rst

       * Numeric
       * Monotonic
+      * Exactly one per data dimension
-      * Representative of, at most, a single data dimension (1d)
+      * Representative of a single data dimension (1d)

    **AuxCoord**